This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Memories Of By-Gone Days:

 I have vivid memories of watching my grandma bake bread when I was a kid.
 She started early in the morning, and it was a full-day affair.
-With a crew of farmhands to feed, she didn’t make just one loaf, she made batches.
+With a crew of farmhands to feed, she didn’t make just one loaf.
+She made batches.
 Big ones.
-The old-fashioned way, with serious kneading.

-She’d mix everything into a massive lump of dough, let it rise, punch it down (my favorite part), and knead it all over again.
-I loved when she let me punch the dough and that warm, yeasty smell whooshed up—pure heaven.
+She mixed everything into a massive lump of dough, let it rise, punched it down, and kneaded it all over again.
+The punching was my favorite part.
+When she let me help, that warm, yeasty smell would puff up from the dough, and I thought it was pure heaven.

 Bread baking has changed a lot since those days, and I think she would’ve loved this easier, 2-hour version.
 Honestly, give me a thick slice of this toasted bread with butter and raspberry jam, and you can keep your chocolate cake.